 Stop Internet Image TheftWhat to do if your personal images or videos are being used without your permission.

 The theft and misuse of personal images – sometimes particularly sensitive images – is a growing problem around the world.
-Although uploading images and videos online is a new favourite pastime for millions of people, it comes with its risks – and the effects can range from embarrassment and financial loss to serious psychological harm.
+Although uploading images and videos online is a new favorite pastime for millions of people, it comes with its risks – and the effects can range from embarrassment and financial loss to serious psychological harm.

 Recent incidents of celebrity image thefts have been widely-reported, but you don't have to be a celebrity to suffer the same fate.
 Protecting your images – and dealing with the theft of your images effectively – should be a priority for anyone who uploads images to the internet.
 Here is a guide to the risks, how to protect yourself online, and what to do if you are a victim.